4rlenrey/Notes/Math.md

 ### Combinations

 A combination is a k-element subset of a n-element set.
+(Note that {1,2} is the same subset as {2, 1})

 If you'd have this set: